This modern improv scrap quilt was a super quick make. The quilt top took me just two and half evenings to finish.

 So eventually the aim is to have the colored scrap surrounded on three sides by your background fabric whether that is all one fabric or lots of different remnants like mine.

-Joining Sections to Make Your Quilt Top
+Step Three: Joining Sections to Make Your Quilt Top

-Then you will have these units or blocks and it becomes a kind of jigsaw puzzle operation of trying to fit them together.
+Then you will have these units or blocks, and it becomes a kind of jigsaw puzzle operation of trying to fit them together.

 The aim at this point is to build and build into larger sections that can be joined to eventually make the quilt top.